Bactroban Nasal Ointment

 - There are insufficient data at this time to establish that this product is safe and effective as part of an intervention program to prevent autoinfection of high-risk patients from their own nasal colonization with S. aureus.

 - Greater than 90% of subjects/patients in clinical trials had eradication of nasal colonization 2 to 4 days after therapy was completed.
-Approximately 30% recolonization was reported in 1 domestic study within 4 weeks after completion of therapy.
-These eradication rates were clinically and statistically superior to those reported in subjects/patients in the vehicle-treated arms of the adequate and well-controlled studies.
+Approximately 30% recolonization was reported in 1 domestic trial within 4 weeks after completion of therapy.
+These eradication rates were clinically and statistically superior to those reported in subjects in the vehicle-treated arms of the adequate and well-controlled trials.
 Those treated with vehicle had eradication rates of 5% to 30% at 2 to 4 days post-therapy with 85% to 100% recolonization within 4 weeks.

 All adequate and well-controlled trials of this product were vehicle-controlled; therefore, no data from direct, head-to-head comparisons with other products are available at this time.

 AVOID CONTACT WITH THE EYES.
-Application of BACTROBAN NASAL to the eye under testing conditions has caused severe symptoms such as burning and tearing.
+In case of accidental contact, rinse well with water.
+Application of BACTROBAN Nasal to the eye under testing conditions has caused severe symptoms such as burning and tearing.
 These symptoms resolved within days to weeks after discontinuation of the ointment.